 Instead, our storm had about 1.5 minutes of excitement as it started lowering and get more organized until it was interrupted by the southern storm who had now started getting much more organized and rotating.
 At 9.10 it got tornado warned after a report of a brief tornado and later on went to create a strong wedge tornado, albeit quite rain wrapped and in a terrain full of trees.

 That was the end of my chase for this year and quite a bitter end as well.
 It is not certain that we would have seen the tornadoes if we would have gone south as the first one was extremely brief and the second one hard to see but it was painful to start to drive back to Tulsa and thus leaving by a rotating supercell with a possible tornado on the ground.
 I really wanted to end my chasecation with a tornado, or at least with some excitement and even after 8 years of chasing I still haven’t seen a tornado in Oklahoma and I had a really good chance here.
 Instead I ended up with a 7 day draught of real storms which is on par with my worst “losing” streaks in my chase career

 We arrived back to Tulsa at midnight, chased by a MCS created by our storm complex.
-It caught up with us at 1 am and woke me up when the strong wind gusts through the porch furniture around as well as some strong lightning strikes.
+It caught up with us at 1 am and woke me up when the strong wind gusts threw the porch furniture around as well as some strong lightning strikes.